DanielRyder/Portfolio/README.md

 ## Dissertation Project: Virtual 3D Weapon Assembly and Usage in VR (2019/20)
 This project was completed using Unity and C# for the final year project component of my degree from the University of Sheffield under supervision from Dr Steve Maddock.

 Using a VR headset and controllers the player is tasked with assembling weapons from their constituent parts.
-Once completed they can then use the weapon again a set of targets or enemies.
+Once completed they can use the weapon again a set of targets or enemies.

 This project involved the use of 3D math for calculating assembly connections between parts, recursive graph searching algorithms to monitor sub-assemblies, object searching using raycasts and innovative designs for user interfaces in VR.